-The night I almost stopped being a Christian anymore, I sat alone, at midnight, in the living room of the house I shared with three other women.
+The night I almost stopped being a Christian, I sat alone, at midnight, in the living room of the house I shared with three other women.
 I was twenty-two, almost six months out of college, depressed, and despairing.

 I’d discovered I was depressed in my therapist’s office the summer before.
 The revelation was like a pin to my natural, balloon-like buoyancy.
 When my happy-go-lucky image of myself popped, my life imploded.
 I looked at everything and everyone with suspicion.